atlassian/smith/docs/design/plugins.md

   - no timestamps.
 3. Output an object of the correct Group/Version/Kind - GVK is declared in the plugin resource definition and is known in advance.
 Smith validates that an object of the correct GVK is returned.
+4. Have a name that is a [DNS_SUBDOMAIN](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/architecture/identifiers.md)

 A plugin does not need to set the name of the returned object, it is set by Smith.